Prosus to acquire BillDesk for USD 4.7 bn | Business

 - India

-In one of the biggest deals in the Indian consumer internet space, global player Prosus NV on Tuesday said PayU will buy digital payments provider BillDesk for USD 4.7 billion (about Rs 34,376.2 crore).
+In one of the biggest deals in the Indian consumer internet space, global player Prosus NV on Tuesday said its fintech business PayU will buy digital payments provider BillDesk for USD 4.7 billion (about Rs 34,376.2 crore).

 With the deal, the Netherlands-incorporated Prosus NV's investment in India will jump to more than USD 10 billion.